Hashnode/support/CONTRIBUTING.md

 - Know how to fix an issue or add a new feature?
 Make a patch!

-- Loved the Hashnode guides?
+- Loved the Hashnode support?
 Share it with others!

 Anything we missed to mention?
 Then, what are you waiting for!

 ## Reporting a Bug

 Hashnode Support is in active development.
-There’s no surprise that you may encounter something that doesn’t work for your use case.
-Or maybe you have some suggestions about how can we improve some functionality.
+So if you have suggestions about how can we improve some functionality.
 Feel free to share any of it with us by [opening an issue here](https://github.com/Hashnode/hashnode-guide/issues).

 > Note: Make sure you are raising requests against [Hashnode Support](https://help.hashnode.com/), not [Hashnode](https://hashnode.com/) itself.
 For raising requests against [Hashnode](https://hashnode.com/) use the [feature request page](https://hashnode.com/feature-requests).

-Please make sure that you provide all the necessary information requested by prompts in the issue body - it will not only make our work easier but will also help you to communicate your problem better.
+Please make sure that you provide all the necessary information in the issue body - it will not only make our work easier but will also help you to communicate your problem better.

 ## Editing the Suppport Guides